Extension theory approach in the stability of the standing waves for the NLS equation with point interactions on a star graph: Introduction

 \section{Introduction}

-In the last years the study of nonlinear dispersive models with point interactions has attracted a lot of attention of mathematicians and physicists.
-In particular, such models appear in nonlinear optics, Bose Einstein condensates, and quantum graphs (or networks) (see \cite{BK, BeK, CM, K} and reference therein).
+In the last two decades the study of nonlinear dispersive models with point interactions has attracted a lot of attention of mathematicians and physicists.
+In particular, such models appear in nonlinear optics, Bose-Einstein condensates (BEC), and quantum graphs (or networks) (see \cite{AdaNoj13a, BK, BeK, BurCas01, CM, K, CozFuk08, Mug15, Noj14} and references therein).
 The prototype equation for description of these models is the nonlinear Schr\"odinger equation (NLS henceforth)

-with specific boundary conditions at $x=0$ induced by the certain impurity.
-Recently, there has been a growing interest in this model from the mathematical side in the attempt to establish the local well posedness of its initial value problem and periodic boundary value problem, the long time behavior of its solutions, blow up and scattering results, the existence of stationary states (see \cite{AdaNoj15, A1, A3, AP, CM, CMR, CozFuk08, ghw, HMZ1} and reference therein).

-Numerous analytical, numerical and experimental works deal with special solutions of \eqref{NLS0}.
-In particular, a big part of them consider so-called {\it standing wave solutions} which preserve the spatial shape and harmonically oscillate in time, namely, solutions of the form

-Both the structure of the family of standing waves, as well as the problems of the existence and stability/instability, are far richer and more complicated in the case of the NLS equation with point interactions than in the case of the NLS equation without impurities.

-In this paper we investigate an orbital stability of the standing waves of the NLS equation with $\delta$- and $\delta'$-interactions on the line and on the star graph.
-One of the main advantages of using the point interactions is the existence of an explicit expression for the soliton profile $\varphi_\omega$.
-This allows one to prove very specific results, the proofs of which are considerably harder in the case of general linear potential.

-Our paper consists of two parts.
-In the first part we propose a new approach to the known stability results for NLS equation with $\delta$- and $\delta'$-interaction on the line.
-It should be noted that most of previous results are based on either variational methods or the abstract stability theory by Grillakis, Shatah and Strauss \cite{GrilSha87, GrilSha90} which requires spectral analysis of certain self-adjoint Schr\"odinger operators.
-In particular, investigation of the spectrum is based on analytic perturbation theory and variational methods.

-Our approach relies on the theory of extensions of symmetric operators, Sturm oscillation theorem, and spectral theory of self-adjoint Schr\"odinger operators.
-Our method simplifies essentially the stability analysis at least in the case of attractive point interactions.

-We also show that stability of standing wave solution of NLS-$\delta$ equation with repulsive nonlinearity ($\mu>0$ in \eqref{NLS0}) might be easily established, while in \cite{KamOht09} the authors used variational approach which requires considerably more extensive proofs.
-It is worth mentioning that extension theory was applied in \cite{A3} for investigation of stability of standing waves with the peak-Gausson profile $\varphi_{\omega,\gamma}(x)=e^{\frac{\omega+1}{2}} e^{-\frac{1}{2} (|x|+\frac{\gamma}{2})^2}$ of the following NLS-log-$\delta$ equation